ORDER ONLINE 24/7 OR CALL US ON 01942 316 431

 Establishing a Feeding Routine

 You can decide to feed your puppy inside his crate, in order to build more positive associations.
 If you are doing this, make sure that you have room to put the food down, without it spilling over his bed.
-Including a feeding routine in your crate training can be very beneficial.
+Including a feeding routine can be very beneficial.

 Create a Training Schedule

-Make sure that you are training your pup consistently, and that you are including the crate training in your daily training.
+Make sure that you train your dog consistently.
 You will soon learn which times of day are best for training your puppy.
 If he is having a mad 5 minutes, you are unlikely to get him to concentrate, and you run the risk of you both becoming frustrated.
 A couple of sessions a day teaching him to go into his crate for a reward will give you a good starting foundation.

 Using Positive Reinforcement